Vegan Italian Stuffed Peppers use a homemade, yet simple, marinara sauce and are stuffed with zucchini, brown rice, walnuts, olives, and broccolini.

 - Prepare peppers.
 Cut peppers in half from top to bottom.
 Seed peppers and brush with olive oil and salt and pepper.
 Lay peppers cut side down on a foiled or greased baking sheet and cook in the oven for 15 minutes.
 Remove and cool.

 - Heat 2 tablespoons of olive oil in a deep saute pan.
-Once hot, add the shallot, celery, and garlic, season with sea salt and pepper and cook until softened, but not browned, about 5 minutes.
+Once hot, add the garlic, shallot, and celery, and season with sea salt and pepper.
+Cook until softened, but not browned, about 5 minutes.
 Next, add the broccolini and cook until crisp-tender, about 3-5 minutes.
 Add in zucchini and kale and cook 5 minutes more, until the zucchini is tender and the kale is wilted.

 - Lastly, add in the walnuts and olives and heat through.
 Adjust mixture for seasoning by adding more salt if necessary and set aside.